 Metallic bellow expansion joints absorb movement in a pipeline, protecting adjacent pipes and equipment from damage.

-To make the bellows joint, we would attach end fittings to the bellow.
-Tubing is used to make the cylinder.
-Select the correct material and thickness to handle the pressure and temperature.
+We would attach end fittings to the bellow to make the bellows joint.
+Then, the cylinder consists of tubing.
+But, first, select the suitable material and thickness to handle the pressure and temperature.

 The interplay between alloy, wall thickness, and convolution geometry determines what proportion movement an expansion joint can absorb.